-We have implemented this plan for the safety of the children and staff.
+We have implemented this plan for the safety of the children and educators.

 It is a reflection of the changes in our society that we must add variations to our safety drills.
-We are going to practice a drill known as a lock down which your children currently does at their school.
-We will do these practices 3 times per year, parents and children will be notified prior to the lockdown.
+We are going to practice a drill known as a lock down which your children currently do at their school.
+We will do these practices annually; parents and children will be notified prior to the lockdown.